Livi Michael

-Livi Michael, also known as Olivia Michael (15 March 1960, Manchester), UK, is a British fiction writer who publishes children and adult novels.
+Livi Michael (15 March 1960, Manchester, UK), also known as Olivia Michael, is a British fiction writer who publishes children and adult novels.

 Career

 Michael began writing poetry at the age of seven.
 She attended Tameside College of Technology; University of Leeds and completed her B.A (English) with first-class honours in 1989.
 Her career as a novelist started with her first novel, Under a Thin Moon in 1992.
 In addition to her writing, Michael also worked as a university lecturer teaching creative writing, and ran reading groups about women's fiction.

 She began writing novels for adults in 1992, before writing her first children's novel in 2002, called Frank and the Black Hamster of Narkiz.
 While she was in the process of writing her first novel, she continued her education and completed her doctorate in 1993 at the University of Leeds, where she earned a dissertation named Towards a Theory of Working Class Writing: Lewis Grassic Gibbon's A Scots Quair in the Context of Earlier Working Class Fiction.
 Livi Michael completed her second novel while teaching English literature and creative writing part-time at Manchester Metropolitan University until 1998.
 She went on to teach English literature and creative writing for the Department of Cultural Studies at Sheffield Hallam University as well as writing novels for children, giving workshops and visiting schools.